slyubomirsky/sumo-ilp/README.md

 ### Most losing scores: 39 of 42

 I wonder what sort of reception this tournament would have.
+Incidentally, one can produce a schedule with 39 losing scores by taking the one with 39 winning scores above and reversing the outcome of every single match.

 Query: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 600 opt-score --max --lower-score 0 --upper-score 7 --day 14`